 Definitions of virtual prototyping.
-There seem to be two different understandings of what exactly VP is: the "computer graphics" and the "mechanical engineering" point of view1.
+There seem to be two different understandings of what exactly virtual prototyping is: the "computer graphics" and the "manufacturing" point of view2.
+We will define the former as virtual prototyping, and the latter as digital mock-up (which is often confused with virtual prototyping).